 Three organic methods that we live by include: composting, cover cropping, and crop rotation…the three C’s.

 Cover cropping is the practice of growing rich green grasses and legumes for incorporation of organic matter back into the soil.
-In addition to nutrition, cover crops help alleviate erosion, reduce weed pressure, break pest and disease cycles, provide fodder for pollinators, attract wildlife, and are very pretty.

 While soil is king on the farm, we also steward our land by utilizing drip irrigation and mulches to minimize our water usage and apply conservation tillage across the farm.